mahuntington/react-notes/CommentsRedux2.md

 export default VisibleCommentsList;
 ```

-You can now remove the `constructor`/`componentDidMount` functions and change `this.state.comments.map` to `this.props.comments.map` show we back to using props instead of component state:
+You can now remove the `constructor`/`componentDidMount` functions and change `this.state.comments.map` to `this.props.comments.map`.
+We're back to using props instead of component state:

 ## Map a Dispatch ADD Action to a CommentsForm Component property